kalter2501/CAS_NT501A_GetWeight/README.md

 # CAS_NT501A_GetWeight
-Used for getting weight from CAS NT-501A scales.\
+Used for getting weight from CAS NT-501A scales\
-Example of usage: java -jar CAS_NT501A_GetWeight.jar COM3\
+Example of usage: java -jar CAS_NT501A_GetWeight.jar COM3

 Requires:
   Java 8 Runtime